-A recipe for a purifying face soap using activated charcoal, lavender flowers, essential oils and Castile soap.
-It’s gentle, moisturizing and surprisingly easy to make in only five minutes!
+Natural charcoal face soap bar recipe is a purifying and detoxifying face soap using activated charcoal, lavender flowers, essential oils, and Castile soap.
+It's gentle, moisturizing, and surprisingly easy to make in only five minutes!

 What is Activated Charcoal?